 Nanotechnology or nanoscience is concerned with the study and engineering of incredibly minute structures – in the area of 0.1 to 100 nanometers.
 To put that in perspective, a nanometer is 0.000000001 meters or one billionth of a meter.
 That is quite literally the width of 3 to 5 atoms and smaller than the size of viruses, which can have diameters that vary from 20 to 400 nanometers.
-As a field that works on matter at the atomic and molecular scale, there are scarcely any limits to its potential application.
-In the field of medical science, the ability to manipulate matter at this scale is comparable to the invention and advancement of microscopes.
+As a field that works on the matter at the atomic and molecular scale, there are scarcely any limits to its potential application.
+In medical science, the ability to manipulate matter at this scale is comparable to the invention and advancement of microscopes.
 It can be used to transform drug delivery, wound treatment, gene therapy, diagnostics, and almost every branch of medicine in time.
 What’s exciting for us is that we have the opportunity to be at the forefront and to bear witness to this transformation, as nanomedicine is still in its nascent stages.
-That said, it’s already having a huge impact and it’s going to play an increasingly important role in the coming years.
+That said, it already has a huge impact, and it’s going to play an increasingly important role in the coming years.

 Targeted Drug Delivery

 The notion of a ‘magic bullet’ in medicine is not something new.
 It dates back over 100 years when Nobel prize-winning physician Paul Ehrlich first came up with the idea.
 One of the biggest challenges to achieving this has been the difficulty in administering precisely targeted interventions.
-For most of the duration of medical history, the best way to treat a variety of conditions has been through the administration of medications that have myriad effects on the body or the brain, with some of those effects being desirable.
+For most of the duration of medical history, the best way to treat various conditions has been through the administration of medications that have myriad effects on the body or the brain, with some of those effects being desirable.
 Of course, this method does involve some collateral damage or side effects, which we must measure carefully.
 Drugs that have greater benefits than risks are obviously more likely to get approval.
-With nanotechnology, however, it becomes possible to provide direct intervention at the cellular level, using nanoparticles.
+With nanotechnology, however, it becomes possible to provide direct intervention at the cellular level using nanoparticles.

 With advances in engineering, it will eventually be possible to create smart nanomedical devices and nanorobots that will even be able to move using their own power and independently assess the need for intervention in specific locations.

 negative’ bacteria that are more impermeable to drugs as they have two cell membranes.
 In addition to decreased cell permeability, bacterial resistance to conventional drugs has also increased through enzyme inactivation, changes in enzyme or target site, target overproduction, biofilm formation, and so on.
 While nanotechnology may not solve this problem entirely, it could give us a way forward.
 Researchers have been looking at various methods that employ nanostructured materials to overcome drug resistance.
 Such materials can be used to improve the precision and efficiency of drug delivery or for their own antimicrobial activity.
 Nanoparticles such as carbon and organic nanotubes may also inhibit biofilm formation and other processes that increase resistance.
-Nanozymes, which are nanomaterials that have enzyme-like effects, have also been shown to mimic major antioxidant enzymes.
-This can help to protect against cellular damage not just from infectious diseases, but also from degenerative diseases like Parkinson’s.
+Nanozymes, which are nanomaterials with enzyme-like effects, have also been shown to mimic major antioxidant enzymes.
+This can help to protect against cellular damage not just from infectious diseases but also from degenerative diseases like Parkinson’s.

 Researchers have been investigating the potential use of silver and zinc oxide nanoparticles in hydrogel-based wound dressings.
 Such techniques have been found to help reduce inflammation by modulating cytokines and reducing scar formation.
 Both silver and zinc-based nanomaterials also have varying degrees of antibacterial activity, lowering the risk of wound infection.
 In vivo studies found that zinc-based composite bandages have higher swelling ability and cytocompatibility, promoting both re-epithelialization and collagen deposition.
 Unfortunately, both materials are not viable yet because of high toxicity concerns and the need for more research.
 Carbon-based nanomaterials are more promising in this regard, as findings suggest that derivatives from carbon fullerenes may also serve as therapeutic agents because of antioxidant and anti-inflammatory properties.
 One study also demonstrated the efficacy of graphene oxide (GO) nanosheets to induce faster healing of infected wounds with photothermal treatment.

-Other areas of interest include the use of nitric oxide containing nanocarriers, nanofibers incorporated with growth factor, stem cell incorporated nanoscaffolds, nanogenerators in bandages to apply electrical pulses, and so on.
+Other areas of interest include the use of nitric oxide containing nanocarriers, nanofibers incorporated with growth factor, stem cell incorporated nano scaffolds, nanogenerators in bandages to apply electrical pulses, and so on.

 When it comes to cancer treatment, radiotherapy and chemotherapy have been the mainstay for decades.
 While patient outcomes have improved greatly, there are still limitations to treatment.
-Medications used to inhibit and destroy cancer cells are indiscriminate, also damaging healthy cells, causing a whole range of side effects.
-Combining nanocarriers or nanovehicles with chemotherapy could greatly improve the efficacy of treatment while lowering such undesirable consequences.
+Medications used to inhibit and destroy cancer cells are indiscriminate, damaging healthy cells, causing a whole range of side effects.
+Combining nanocarriers or nanovesicles with chemotherapy could greatly improve the efficacy of treatment while lowering such undesirable consequences.
 Smart nanocarriers could release medications in response to specific chemical cues, such as when they locate protein markers associated with malignant growth.
 This could also open new avenues of chemotherapy treatment, as it would permit the use of more effective drugs that cannot be used at present because of the risk of threatening side effects.

 Diagnostics and Biomonitoring

-Ultimately, it would be possible to deploy nano-scale diagnostic devices in the human body to detect biochemical changes in real time.
+Ultimately, it would be possible to deploy nano-scale diagnostic devices in the human body to detect biochemical changes in real-time.
 This will provide health care providers with biomonitoring abilities that allow them to provide more timely and precise treatments.

-Some of those nanotechnology developments that are advancing data collection and diagnostics are particularly relevant to neuroscience, furthering our understanding of brain disorders and how they progress.
+Some of those nanotechnology developments advancing data collection and diagnostics are particularly relevant to neuroscience, furthering our understanding of brain disorders and how they progress.
 Basic and clinical applications of nanotechnology in neuroscience are still in the earliest developmental stages.
-The challenges here are unique because of the high level of complexity of the central nervous system and in interactions between neural cells.
+The challenges here are unique because of the high complexity of the central nervous system and interactions between neural cells.
 Despite these challenges, progress is being made quite rapidly, with research pointing towards a significant role for nanotechnology in the coming years.